 The next Sunday, the New York Times Real Estate section had a glossy summer-rental insert.
 One ad was for a rental on Long Island Sound—great house, lovely pool, beachfront, dock—only $175,000 for the month of August.

 So those are two faces of what many economists are now calling a “recovery.”
 The mood on Wall Street, indeed, is practically giddy.
 Markets are up and corporate profits are soaring.
-The old bonuses are back, expense stubs at top hotels and restaurants are levitating, and thousand-dollar-a-bottle wines flowed freely at the year-end parties.
+The old bonuses are back, expense stubs at top hotels and restaurants are levitating, and thousand-dollar-a-bottle wines flow freely at the year-end parties.

 Things are much less bright in the rest of the country.
 Hiring is still in the doldrums.
-The official unemployment rate has gone down a tad, but that’s mostly because large numbers of people are dropping out of the work force.
+The official unemployment rate has gone down a tad, but that’s mostly because large numbers of people are dropping out of the workforce.
 The steep free-fall in housing prices has stopped, but the market has yet to bottom out.
 Consumers increased spending over Christmas, but it came out of their savings.

-While things aren’t necessarily getting worse they’re certainly not getting better.
+While things aren’t necessarily getting worse, they’re certainly not getting better.
 And for ordinary people—the kind of folks who are not in the market for exclusive beachfront rentals—“not getting better” means getting a lot worse.
 Savings run out, job skills deteriorate, self-confidence vanishes, and fear and panic take over.

-The worst of it is that we may have reached the point where our top companies, the global banks and global corporations that pay huge sums and provide lavish benefits on their top employees, are untethering themselves from the rest of us—floating away into a moneyed nirvana all their own.
+The worst of it is that we may have reached the point where our top companies, the global banks and global corporations that pay huge sums to and provide lavish benefits for their top employees, are untethering themselves from the rest of us—floating away into a moneyed nirvana all their own.

 The global crash of 2007, which is still unwinding, was a most unusual one.
 It was a financial collapse.
 It wasn’t caused because crops were wiped out, or companies produced floods of unwanted cars.
 It happened because banks created far too much credit, so all varieties of people, and companies, and countries, got much too deeply into debt, to the point where trillions in loans could not be repaid.
 The last time that happened on such a scale in the United States was during the Crash of 1929.